 susan slocum – BOARD Treasurer

 After retiring from careers in finance and information technology in 2009, Dave accidentally found Brevard while on a road trip searching for the ideal retirement community, and never looked further.
 While exploring the spiritual offerings in this community, Dave wandered into UUTC one fine November morning in 2012.
 Dave returned to experience the Men’s Group and became a member of UUTC in January 2013.
-Dave enjoys woodworking and metalsmithing, and Judy volunteers her time in various Transylvania County non-profits.
+Dave enjoys woodworking, and metalsmithing.

 cantey carpenter – Board Member At Large

 Cantey and husband Bill moved to Brevard from Chapel Hill.
 They have been members of UUTC since 2011.
 Cantey worked as a school counselor in Sumter, SC and served as an elder and Stephen Leader in the Presbyterian Church there.
 "One of the many things I love about UUTC is that people are there because they want to be there, not because they think they should be."

 BRIGID FOX – Board Member At Large